-The Master of Education, beginning in the Spring semester 2018, is designed to maintain and further develop currently accomplished teachers as servant-leaders in the diverse world in which we live.
+The Master of Education is designed to maintain and further develop currently accomplished teachers as servant-leaders in the diverse world in which we live.
 These teachers are collaborative with others, respectful to all constituencies, organized and proactive.
 They are also competent communicators who are lifelong learners.